Breast screening: guidance for organising a Very High Risk (VHR) screening programme

 Breast screening: using MRI with higher risk women outlines reporting requirements within the VHR programme.
 Breast screening services are expected to monitor that these conditions are being met by all who report.

-Readers should enter their reporting opinion directly onto NBSS for both mammography images and MRIs, ideally at the time of reporting.
-To make sure that the women receive the right outcome, BSOs should develop a process to audit all results entered into NBSS.
+Readers should enter their reporting opinion directly onto NBSS for both mammography images and MRIs, at the time of reporting.
+To make sure that the women receive the right outcome, BSOs should develop a process to audit all results entered into NBSS (see section 20).
 The NBSS episode cannot be closed until all expected modalities have results entered.
 Use the VHR RR normal results letter template (LT017).

 Abnormalities detected by MRI and/or digital mammography should be assessed by the local NHS BSP screening team.
-This should ideally include a radiographer familiar with breast MRI.
+The clinical guidelines for breast cancer screening assessment should be followed with all clinical records created and completed within NBSS.

 Although this assessment does not need to take place in an NHS BSP screening assessment unit, the assessing team must satisfy clinical guidelines for screening assessment.